ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

  that allow pseudonymization, depseudonymization and deletion of personally identifiable information (PII).

-Pseudonymized identifier will be issued by the `pseudonymize` function for a provided PII.
+A pseudonymized identifier will be issued by the `pseudonymize` function for a provided PII.
 The actual PII value will be stored in the selected pluggable `PII Store`.
 The issued identifier can be used to represent the particular PII in other locations.
 The `depseudonymize` function can be used to get the actual PII value, give the pseudonymized identifier.
 PII can be deleted from the storage using the `delete` function.

 ## Samples